 WHEREUPON, after reading documents filed of record and hearing counsel in this application/petition made in terms of section 93(1) of the Constitution of Zimbabwe,

 And thereafter, that is to say, TUESDAY the 20th day of AUGUST 2013

-Consequently the purported withdrawal of the application/petition by the applicant before a determination of the matter is of no legal force or effect, save to indicate to this Court that the applicant has abandoned or does not persist With his allegations
+Consequently the purported withdrawal of the application/petition by the applicant before a determination of the matter is of no legal force or effect, save to indicate to this Court that the applicant has abandoned or does not persist with his allegations against the respondents.

 In the result, the application is hereby dismissed with costs.